Consumer Choice Over Shopping Baskets: Appendix

 Taking first differences removes latent time-invariant terms while preempting trend drifts.
 An instrument is necessary in this setting, as before, to isolate the price effect on participation rates with exogenous variation, avoiding reverse causality.
 I use the change in a good's competitors' average price (our previous instrument), aggregated into an index as that which it instruments for. \\

-For robustness, I consider current, 1–2 lags and select that with the highest first-stage F. With one endogenous regressor, we run 2SLS and report Eicker–Huber–White standard errors; the 2SLS p-value; the Anderson–Rubin p-value, which stays valid even when instruments are weak; and the (homoskedastic) first-stage F for the chosen instrument set.
+For robustness, I consider current, 1-2 lags and select that with the highest first-stage F. With one endogenous regressor, we run 2SLS and report Eicker-Huber-White standard errors; the 2SLS p-value; the Anderson-Rubin p-value, which stays valid even when instruments are weak; and the (homoskedastic) first-stage F for the chosen instrument set.
 Results are shown below:\\

 The preferred instrument is the first lag of the competitor price change with a first-stage $F\approx6.12$ and $6.92$ respectively, still however indicating weak instrument strength.
-Nonetheless, neither specification shows a detectable effect of prices on participation, even under the Anderson–Rubin test.
+Nonetheless, neither specification shows a detectable effect of prices on participation, even under the Anderson-Rubin test.
 The simple-average specification yields $\hat\delta\approx0.06$ and the revenue-weighted specification $\hat\delta\approx-2.86$.
 Deflating the price indices by the CPI leaves the results unchanged.\\

 Though underpowered, the results suggest participation sensitivity is not a significant driver of our results.
 This seems to confirm that (i) inter-supermarket competition is not a major problem in the set of stores and period I have sampled, and (ii) adjusting demand by the number of transactions observed each period in each store raises no endogeneity concerns within our sample.
 Nonetheless, the approach used here could be averaging out what are likely important effects amongst staple goods in any supermarket assortment.
-The reader is therefore encouraged to perceive this paper's mark-up estimates as upper bounds, especially so for goods on the upper tail of the revenue distribution.\\
+The reader is therefore encouraged to perceive this thesis's mark-up estimates as upper bounds, especially so for goods on the upper tail of the revenue distribution.\\